MagicPhase/Backwards-DIY-Backplane/README.md

 ## Allen Bradley/Rockwell Automation

-The proper configuration of the mapper card for Allen Bradley/Rockwell Automation consists of one IDSEL pin from PCI0 and PCI1 to be connected with one of the available PCI ADxx pins using a 100 ohm 0603 resistor and the interrupt matrix intersection connected with 0 ohm resisotrs.
-The Rockwell backplane connections are as follow.
+The proper configuration of the mapper card for Allen Bradley/Rockwell Automation consists of one IDSEL pin from PCI0 and PCI1 to be connected with one of the available PCI ADxx pins using a 100 ohm 0603 resistor and the interrupt matrix intersection connected with 0 ohm resistors.
+The Rockwell backplane connections are as follows.

 PCI1 (0 in my design)
 * IDSEL A28